KMK-HEOR/KMK-HEOR.github.io/docs/basic.md

 ---

 ### Office Hour
-- 9:00 am - 5:30 pm from Monday - Friday with 1 hour lunch break
+- 9:00 am - 5:30 pm from Monday to Friday with 1 hour lunch break
 - Please go to Outlook to set up the working hour:

   File > Options > Calendar > Work Time